Standard C++ Modules

 $ clang++ -std=c++20 -fmodule-file=iostream.pcm use.cpp

-With the existing implementation -fprebuilt-module-path cannot be used for header units (since they are nominally anonymous).
+With the existing implementation, -fprebuilt-module-path cannot be used for header units (because they are nominally anonymous).
 For header units, use -fmodule-file to include the relevant PCM file for each header unit.

-This is expect to be solved in future editions of the compiler either by the tooling finding and specifying the -fmodule-file or by the use of a module-mapper that understands how to map the header name to their PCMs.
+This is expect to be solved in a future version of Clang either by the compiler finding and specifying -fmodule-file automatically, or by the use of a module-mapper that understands how to map the header name to their PCMs.

 $ clang++ -std=c++20 -xc++-system-header --precompile iostream -o iostream.pcm